 Hopefully, that’s a little easier to understand if a full Valheim progression guide was too much information for you to digest in one sitting.

 Despite being made by a team of five people, the game is incredibly expansive.
 Valheim’s charm comes from the level of exploration involved, so don’t rely fully on guides to get you through the game.
-Don’t be afraid to go blind to some areas and take risks.
+Don’t be afraid to go blind in some areas and take risks.
 You’ll enjoy the game more for it.